KohlbacherLab/CLAUDIO/module04/README.md

 # Module 04 - XL-type evaluation

-## Usage

 ### The CLI - Command Line Interface
-**Input**

-This tool requires the outputs of the structural distance and ops analysis tools as input.

-**Output**

-This tool will return one csv-file with all results of the previous analysis as well as the computed confidence score and new cross-link types (intra or inter), one histogram showing the confidence score distribution, and a directory called 'homomers' containing subdirectories for each unique protein, which in turn each contain a csv-file with all restraints and one or multiple fasta files for each possible related oligomeric state found by SWISS-MODEL.
 ```
 > python3 claudio_xl.py [-i <filepath>] [-i2 <filepath>] [-p <float>] [-lmin <float>] [-lmax <float>] [-es <float>] [-dm <float] [-c <float>] [-o <directorypath>]